 How do you keep track of your calendars and deadlines?

 Google Calendar.
 It’s simple, it works, everyone knows how to use it and it links with everything.
 I have it linked with Clio as well, since Clio has a calendar built in, with a sync feature.
 Of course, my amazing executive assistant is a huge help as well.
+Since everyone works differently, discuss how lawyers work with all new team members so they can get in line with your expectations.

 What is your coffee service setup?